 Day 10 - MACHU PICCHU

 On the morning of Day 10 you complete the final section of the Inca Trail hike to Machu Picchu, walking for roughly one hour across a steep mountainside through humid cloud forest of giant ferns and broad-leaf vegetation.
 Upon entering Machu Picchu, your included guide will show you the most important places and describe their purposes during the Inca times, giving you an insight into the history and culture of Inca.
-You are the free to explore the ruins independently until the site’s closing time at 6pm at which time you will need to make your way down to the town of Aguas Calientes, lying on the foot of the mountain.
+You are the free to explore the ruins independently until the site’s closing time at 6pm at which time you will need to make your way down to the town of Aguas Calientes, lying at the foot of the mountain.

 Included Excursions: 2 hours guided Tour of Machu Picchu